arunpraba/reactjs.org/src/content/reference/react/useCallback.md

 }
 ```

 **By wrapping `handleSubmit` in `useCallback`, you ensure that it's the *same* function between the re-renders** (until dependencies change).
 You don't *have to* wrap a function in `useCallback` unless you do it for some specific reason.
-In this example, the reason is that you pass it to a component wrapped in [`memo`,](/reference/react/memo) and this lets it skip re-rendering.
+In this example, the reason is that you pass it to a component wrapped in [`memo`,](/reference/react/memo) and this enables it skip re-rendering.
 There are other reasons you might need `useCallback` which are described further on this page.

 <Note>